sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 2. Execute actions triggered by searches
 3. Cleanup of old execution logs

+#### `batches-janitor`

+This job runs various cleanup tasks related to Batch Changes in the background.
+#### `batches-scheduler`

+This job runs the Batch Changes changeset scheduler for rollout windows.
+#### `batches-reconciler`

+This job runs the changeset reconciler that publishes, modifies and closes changesets on the code host.

+#### `batches-bulk-processor`

+This job Executes the bulk operations in the background.

+#### `batches-workspace-resolver`

+This job runs the workspace resolutions for batch specs.
+Used for batch changes that are running server-side.

 ## Deploying workers

 By default, all of the jobs listed above are registered to a single instance of the `worker` service.
 For Sourcegraph instances operating over large data (e.g., a high number of repositories, large monorepos, high commit frequency, or regular precise code intelligence index uploads), a single `worker` instance may experience low throughput or stability issues.